-But here, it's unlikely they will return accurate classic car quotes as the vagaries make it difficult for them to capture it all accurately.
+But here it's unlikely they will return accurate classic car quotes, as the potential for variation, such as yo-yoing of a vehicle's value, makes it difficult for them to capture it all accurately.
 So in the spirit of your set of wheels it's a return to an old-fashioned way of doing things...

 A number of specialist brokers offer classic car policies – as well as other unusual vehicles such as high-performance road cars, American 'muscle' cars, military vehicles or old campervans.
 This means they all search a number of different insurers for you.

-This means their deal may be great for the first year but then you'll need to diarise checking up at 11 months to see how their premium measures up against rivals at the end of the year.
+This means their deal may be great for the first year but then you'll need to remember to check at 11 months to see how their premium measures up against rivals at the end of the year.
 Don't forget to factor in the cost of likely car valuation with a new insurer too if you decide to switch.